feedliu/skimage-portable-augmentation/README.md

 - rotate
 - sigmoid correlation

-Every image will get 12 new images.
+Each image will get 12 new images.
 If you want add new type, just open the file image_augmentation.py.
 And add a new member function like this:
 ```python
 def new_type(self, image):